vaimo/composer-patches/README.md

 ones as easy as possible by allowing user to test out a patch directly right after defining it without having to trigger 'composer update' or 'composer install'.

+Note that 'validate' command will also validate patches with constraints or with #skip flag in their path (or in embedded data).

 ## Environment Variables

 * **COMPOSER_PATCHES_GRACEFUL** - continue applying patches even if some of them fail.